yochaigal/cairn/resources/build-an-adventure-site.md

 - Mildew Gloom
 - Smoldering Shade

-### Creating a Spark Table
+### Create a Spark Table
 To create a Spark Table, you'll want to find a find a book or website close to your adventure's overall theme (e.g. a PDF with related content).
 You can pull words from it by simply picking a random page and writing down whatever meets your eye, or you can import it into a web-based tool.
 You can also import [public domain books](https://archive.org/details/texts) on relevant subjects.
 [WordCounter.net](https://wordcounter.net/website-word-count) can create lists of non-common keywords from a website.
 You can then copy and paste those words into a spreadsheet.

 Alternatively, you can create [Word Clouds](https://coolinfographics.com/word-clouds).
 You can copy and paste whole paragraphs or (depending on the book's copyright, of course) the entire PDF.

-You can of course simply write down 40 words that sound good together.

 When you've finished:
 - Clean up the words.
 Sort by d20 in two columns.
+- You'll want to generate at least 10 interesting phrases for inspiration.
+- You can of course simply write down 40 words that sound good together.
 - Images can also serve as sparks.
-- You'll want to generate at least 10 interesting phrases for inspiration.

 ## A map
 - Draw at least four lines of any shape, each from a different color.
 Each line should cross another at least once.
 These lines represent roads or paths.